Barnaby B. Barratt

+Formerly associated with the University of Michigan and the Wayne State University School of Medicine, he is currently Director of Studies at the Parkmore Institute.

 Education

 Barratt was born in Reading, Berkshire.
 He was educated as a Quaker at Leighton Park School and graduated with first class honours in social psychology with a minor in Asian and African studies from the University of Sussex in 1973.
 He earned a master's degree in psychology and social relations and a PhD in personality and developmental psychology at Harvard University in 1976 with clinical training at Massachusetts General Hospital.
 He was a postdoctoral fellow at the University of Michigan's Neuroscientific Institute.
 He graduated from the Michigan Psychoanalytic Institute in 1989 and earned a second PhD in human sexuality in 1995 from the Institute for Advanced Study of Human Sexuality.

 Career

 Early in his career, Barratt was elected a postdoctoral fellow with the University of Michigan Society of Fellows and served on the University's faculty in the Department of Psychology.
-For a major portion of his mid-career, he was professor of family medicine, psychiatry and behavioural sciences at Wayne State University School of Medicine.
+For a major portion of his mid-career, he was professor of family medicine, psychiatry, and behavioural sciences at Wayne State University School of Medicine.

 He was appointed and served on the faculty of the Michigan Psychoanalytic Institute for fifteen years, including almost a decade as a training and supervising psychoanalyst.
 He is currently a training analyst with the South African Psychoanalytic Association as well as a supervising analyst with the Indian Psychoanalytic Society.
 He is a full clinical member of both the International Psychoanalytical Association and the European Association for Body Psychotherapy as well as being elected as a Fellow of the American Psychological Association.
 He is a Diplomate of the American Board of Professional Psychology.

 As the Founder and former Director of the Midwest Institute of Sexology, which provided educational services in sexual health for a period of seven years, Barratt offered expert testimony in 2005 to the Michigan House of Representatives’ Committee on Constitutional Law and Ethics.